 In the scene of Anne Shirley, rehearsing "The Lily Maid", as she was going across the river in John Barry's boat and after it began to sink, Anne Shirley quickly grabbed onto the wooden bridge post, beside the sinking boat.
 As she grabbed onto the bridge post, her legs at-first were dangling.
 The next second, Anne Shirley's knees were sturdy and she did not lose grip.
 A step was put there, underwater, for her 3-minute survival before Gilbert Blythe came rowing across, asking her what she was doing, as she answered back, "Fishing, for lake trout".
 See more

 [commenting on Anne's dramatic apology

 Her tongue appears to be hinged in the middle, but she may turn out all right.

 Written by Johann Strauß

-Played at ball See more
+Played at ball and heard on phonograph See more